What is Hypertrophy? [How Protein Builds Muscle]

 You might be wondering, “How does protein build muscle?”

-Protein is the foundation of muscle fiber, being the core class of molecules that control muscle hypertrophy and function.
+From a more scientific lens, protein is the foundation of muscle fiber, being the core class of molecules that control muscle hypertrophy and function.
 The various proteins found in muscle fibers, such as myoglobin, actin, titin, and myosin, are responsible for both the structural integrity and function of muscle tissue.

 When you stimulate skeletal muscle with vigorous exercise, the fibers in muscle tissue are “torn apart” on a microscopic level.
 In order to repair and hypertrophy, the body needs protein from the diet.